Trewern United F.C.: History

-In the 2021–22 season they were winners of the Boys and Boden Montgomeryshire League Cup, and runners-up in the Llansantffraid Village Cup.
+In the 2021–22 season, they were winners of the Boys and Boden Montgomeryshire League Cup, and runners-up in the Llansantffraid Village Cup.
 After the season they joined the Central Wales Football League's newly formed Northern Division.
+This was their first time ever playing in the Central Wales League.

-In 2025 Trewern were runners-up in the J. Emrys Morgan Cup, losing to Barmouth & Dyffryn United after a penalty shoot-out.
+In 2025, Trewern were runners-up in the J. Emrys Morgan Cup, losing to Barmouth & Dyffryn United after a penalty shoot-out.
+In December 2025, the club withdrew from the Central Wales League, with plans to reform in the Montgomeryshire League for the 2026–27 season.